-Electric Marine Head System (Optional)
+Marine Head System

-When the optional electric marine head is selected, it replaces the standard manual marine head.
+Your boat is equipped with an electric marine head system as standard equipment.
 The system uses a small amount of fresh water and an electric flush motor to flush.
 The motor is part of the self-contained head.
-The head is connected to the pressurized fresh-water system.
+The head is connected to the pressurized fresh water system.
 Fresh water is used to reduce odor in the head compartment.